Leave and termination of employment

 2.

-At this stage, it is always possible to choose to leave one’s rights in the Plan and keep the pension earned.
+At this stage, it is always possible to choose to keep one’s rights in the plan and keep the earned pension.

 It is very important that the contact information we have on file is accurate and up to date.

-• For a period of two years, buy back past service to increase your pension or transfer RRSPs as voluntary contributions;
+• For a period of two years, buy back past services to increase your pension or transfer RRSPs as voluntary contributions

-• Receive the annual statement, be invited to annual meetings, and participate in Plan training sessions;
+• Receive the annual statement, be invited to annual meetings and take part in plan training sessions

-• Have no personal management to handle and pay no management fees.
+• Have no personal management to handle nor pay any management fees

 In the Event of Death or Separation

-If death occurs after retirement, the Plan pays an amount based on the choice made by the retiree before retirement: a guarantee for the designated beneficiary or beneficiaries, or a survivorship option for a spouse.
+If death occurs after retirement, the plan pays an amount based on the choice made by the retiree before retirement: a guarantee for the designated beneficiary or beneficiaries, or a survivor pension for a spouse.
 The retiree must choose from one of these five options:

 A. 5-year guarantee (normal form)